haeho7/docker-images/ext/transmission/README.md

 When creating a macvlan, if the device has a bridge device, `parent` needs to specify a bridge device instead of a physical interface, such as: `parent=br-lan` .

-OpenWrt need install `kmod-macvlan` package and reboot.
+OpenWrt need install `kmod-macvlan` package.

 See more: <https://forum.openwrt.org/t/solved-docker-macvlan-network/106478>